rustedshader/SkillZap/README.md

-# ZenFi AI
+# Skilling AI

-This is a Financial AI Chatbot made with the help of Google Gemini and Lanchain.
+This is a Skilling AI Chatbot made with the help of Google Gemini and Lanchain.

 # Disclaimer